Days 97-100: Transfer

 Lesser Nobodies aren’t the only concept lost in the development of Days.
 Remember the Dark City, and how it was barely explored in KH2?
 Remember how Roxas is going to dramatically storm out through the Dark City towards the end of the game, and then fight Riku there before being captured?
 Yeah, we’ll only see the Dark City once in the entire game prior to those events (correct me if I’m wrong).
-I wouldn’t be surprised if anyone came to this as their first Kingdom Hearts game and had no idea where Roxas, Axel and Riku were even supposed to be.
+I wouldn’t be surprised if anyone came to this as their first Kingdom Hearts game and had no idea where Roxas, Axel and Riku were even supposed to be in those scenes.
 It’s pathetic.

 I don’t know what I’d want if the game were remade.
 Replacing the “lesser Nobodies as allies” feature seems unlikely.
 Maybe a handful of new gimmick missions where Samurais served as allies, or a menu-driven mini-game where you commanded them to gather you materials off-screen (like a minigame borrowed from Mega Man Marathon bomb Mega Man X: Command Mission, curse its unholy name.
 You’ve got to salvage the good ideas from bad games or they just go to waste, you know what I mean?).
 I haven’t had a chance to play the game yet, but the dungeon system in My Life as a King might also work well, and could even serve as a tidy reference to a Final Fantasy game.
 All I know is that the utter lack of Lesser Nobodies feels like a major fault that needs major changes to repair it, and I hope if we ever see a remake, we’ll get something of the right calibre to fix the problem.

 That was a lot of talk for a pretty short mission.
 Moving on…